hucvl/hucvl.github.io/visual-storygraphs/README.md

 ## How To Download

 You can download the json files containing the urls and meta-data of individual photos [here](./summary-set.zip).
 The urls can be used to download photos from Flickr.

+## Acknowledgements

+This work was supported in part by TUBA GEBIP fellowship awarded to E. Erdem and by The Scientific and Technological Research Council of Turkey (TUBITAK) Primary Subjects R&D Funding Program Award No. 116E685.